Michigan Football Rumors: Jim Harbaugh Predicted to Land TAMU All-American

 This number is likely growing.
 It will be interesting to see how the team’s upcoming playoff matchup impacts the Wolverines’ portal results.

-“Former Texas A&M OL Chase Bisontis tells @on3sports he has heard from these 2️⃣6️⃣ Schools since entering the Transfer Portal,” On3.com’s Hayes Fawcett detailed with a December 9 message on X. “The Freshman All-American is ranked as a Top 10 Player in the On3 Industry Transfer Portal Rankings 👀.”
+“Former Texas A&M OL Chase Bisontis tells @on3sports he has heard from these 2️⃣6️⃣ Schools since entering the Transfer Portal,” On3.com’s Hayes Fawcett detailed in a December 9 tweet.
+“The Freshman All-American is ranked as a Top 10 Player in the On3 Industry Transfer Portal Rankings 👀.”

 Michigan Football Rumors: Jim Harbaugh Offered Chase Bisontis as a 4-Star Recruit

-As the Michigan football rumors heat up, Bisontis could make some sense.
-Bisontis was the No. 2 offensive linemen in the country and No. 72 ranked recruit in the 2023 class, per 247 Sports.
+Bisontis could make some sense as a fit for Michigan.
+Bisontis was the No. 2 offensive lineman in the country and No. 72 ranked recruit in the 2023 class, per 247 Sports.

 Michigan was among the teams that offered Bisontis coming out of Don Bosco Prep.
 Bisontis is already drawing comparisons to Steelers six-time Pro Bowler David DeCastro.